Using Personal Data in Research: Code of Practice for SOAS Staff and Students

 - Intellectual property and ownership issues.

-Questions relating to the Code of Practice should be directed to the (email to email@example.com).
+All questions relating to the Code of Practice should be directed to the Information Compliance Manager (firstname.lastname@example.org).